 More inexpensive ebook goodies!

-You can now get your hands on the digital edition of Mark Lawrence's One Word Kill for only 2.49$ through the following Amazon Associate link.
+You can now get your hands on the digital edition of Elizabeth Moon's Trading in Danger for only 1.99$ by following this Amazon Associate link.
 This OneLink will take you to the nearest Amazon site serving your country and you'll see if you can take advantage of this sale.
-The Impossible Times trilogy is the series that ties everything else Lawrence has written together, so you don't want to miss out on it!

 Here's the blurb: